-Previous work40 has been done to compare the NZHS, HLS and Census, which showed these surveys were broadly comparable when looking at total prevalence.
-However there are some variations by ethnicity, with the Census showing lower prevalence of smoking in Māori and Pacific populations than the NZHS - the authors posit that this may be due to the Census missing Māori and Pacific people in 2013.
-The NZHS is likely to be the most useful source (due to its increased frequency when compared with the Census and HLS, and larger sample size compared to the HLS), however it may not be reliable in very small groups such as national data sources to inform progress toward the smokefree 2025 goal.
+Previous work64 has been done to compare the NZHS, HLS and the Census, which showed these surveys were broadly comparable when looking at total prevalence.
+However, there are some variations by ethnicity, with the Census showing lower prevalence of smoking in Māori and Pacific populations than the NZHS - the authors posit that this may be due to the Census missing Māori and Pacific people in 2013.
+The NZHS is likely to be the most useful source (due to its increased frequency when compared with the Census and HLS, and larger sample size compared to the HLS), however it may not be reliable in very small groups such as 15-17 and 18-24 age groups - Census data has been presented here to confirm these estimates.

+national data sources to inform progress toward the smokefree 2025 goal.
 NZ Med J. 2016 Aug 5;129(1439):11-22.

-40 Ball J, Stanley J, Wilson N, Blakely T, Edwards R. Smoking prevalence in New Zealand from 1996-2015: a critical review of
+64 Ball J, Stanley J, Wilson N, Blakely T, Edwards R. Smoking prevalence in New Zealand from 1996-2015: a critical review of